chef/automate/components/docs-chef-io/content/automate/servicenow_integration.md

 ### Client Runs

-From a server record, the user can drill down into **Client Run** detail by clicking the name on an individual Client Run.
+The user can drill down into **Client Run** detail from a server record by clicking the name on an individual Client Run.
 Client Run record displays related information for:

 - Client run cookbooks - cookbooks executed during the client run.
 - Client run lists - run lists executed during the client run.
 - Client run recipes - recipes executed during the client run.

 The entire Chef Client Run details are available for each server.
-Client runs are also available from the **Client Runs** module.
+In addition, Client runs are also available from the **Client Runs** module.

 ### Attributes

-From a server record, the user can drill down into the current server attributes detail by clicking on the attributes record.
+The user can drill down into the current server attributes detail from a server record by clicking on the attributes record.
 The entire OHAI attributes are available for each server.

 ### Compliance Reports

-From a server record, the user can drill down into **Compliance** report detail by clicking the name on an individual **Compliance** report.
+The user can drill down into **Compliance** report detail from a server record by clicking the name on an individual **Compliance** report.
 The Compliance Report record displays related information for:

 - Compliance report profiles - all profiles executed during the compliance scan.
 - Compliance report results - all results from the compliance scan.